-Figure 10a: 1st prototype of ID-MAP.
+Figure 10a: ID-MAP (Interactive Digital Map) - 1st Prototype

-Figure 10b: 2nd prototype of ID-MAP.
+Figure 10b: ID-MAP (Interactive Digital Map) - 2nd Prototype

-The design also implemented a mobile AR browser system where different computational tasks are performed at each level.
-The learning and offline identification process will go through an offline AR server.
+The design also implemented a mobile Augmented Reality browser system where different computational tasks are performed at each level.
+The learning and offline identification process will go through an offline Augmented Reality server.
 Apart from target tracking, user positioning, and information delivery can also be done on smartphones through data exchange and processing on both sides.
-Thus, the hybrid interaction experience between humans and computers can be communicated to users through smartphone platforms and AR.
-To ensure a balance between the relatively limited mobile data processing capabilities in ID-MAP and fast data transfer, the data exchange between the smart device and the AR server will be performed via an internal wireless network, which is provided by the offline system set boxes.
-This application is complemented with the ID-MAP visual display so that the process of delivering information becomes more effective by downloading the applications via smartphone without needing access to the internet (Figure 11).
+Thus, the hybrid interaction experience between humans and computers can be communicated to users through smartphone platforms and Augmented Reality.
+To ensure a balance between the relatively limited mobile data processing capabilities in ID-MAP and fast data transfer, the data exchange between the smart device and the Augmented Reality server will be performed via an internal wireless network, which is provided by the Offline System Set boxes.
+This app is complemented with the ID-MAP visual display so that the process of delivering information becomes more effective by downloading the apps via smartphone without needing access to the internet (Figure 11).

-Figure 11: ID-MAP system framework.
+Figure 11: ID-MAP System Framework

-This invention discloses the installation and techniques for AR offline systems in the development of rural tourism.
-The assembly called ID-MAP includes an interactive digital server, an interactive digital poster, and an Android package (APK) software.
-This data-saving invention will provide users with an AR application for offline usage.
-ID-MAP is a highly informative digital map that employs digital mapping to locate the position of local tourist attractions, public services, notable landmarks, and the neighbourhood of each house in the village.
-Whereas APK was developed in correlation with an offline AR server to handle the process of information dissemination and offline identification.
-The present invention provides a new means of establishing the feasibility of tourist attractions based on the digital and interactive multimedia system for developing a smart village concept.
+This invention discloses the installation and techniques for augmented reality offline systems in the development of rural tourism.
+The assembly called ID-MAP includes an interactive digital server, an interactive digital poster, and an Android Package (APK) software.
+This data-saving invention will provide users with an Augmented Reality (AR) application for offline usage.
+ID-MAP is a highly informative digital map that employs digital mapping to locate the position of local tourist attractions, public services, notable landmarks, and the neighborhood of each house in the village.
+Whilst APK was developed in correlation with an offline AR server to handle the process of information dissemination and offline identification.
+The present invention provides a new means of establishing the feasibility of tourist attractions based on the digital and interactive multimedia system for developing a Smart Village concept.